Electromagnetically and gravitationally stealth fields: Introduction

 For example, for the minimally coupled Klein-Gordon complex field, of mass $M$, our procedure yields a 6th order in derivatives action principle, which contains as solution the stealth configurations of mass $\theta^{-1}$ (being $\theta$ the deformation parameter) and it preserves the solution of the original model of mass $M$.
-When the Hilbert energy momentum tensor is calculated, we observe that it vanishes for the stealth configuration, and the same happens for the electric current (so that the magnetic field equations are the same than in the vacuum).
-However for the mass $M$ configuration the energy momentum tensor and the electric current are rescaled with respect to the original Klein-Gordon action by a factor $1-(M\theta)^2$.
-Hence stealth field are invisible to gravity and electromagnetism but they affect the non-stealth configurations with respect to their original theories.
-This is, the effects of massive scalar fields on their gravity backgrounds can be fine-tuned using the $\theta$ parameter.
+When the Hilbert energy-momentum tensor is obtained, we observe that it vanishes for the stealth fields, and the same happens for the electric current.
+However, for the mass $M$ configuration the energy-momentum tensor and the electric current are rescaled with respect to the original Klein-Gordon action by a factor $1-(M\theta)^2$.
+This is, the effects of massive scalar fields on their gravity and electromagnetic background can be fine-tuned using the stealth field mass $\theta^{-1}$.

 This paper is organized as follows.
 In section \ref{sec:stealthdefinition} we introduce our notation and define what a stealth field is.
 In section \ref{sec:redefinition} we define the deformation of the action principle and obtain the respective equations of motion, as deformations of the original equations of motion.
 We prove that the deformed theories contain massive fields with mass inversely proportional to the deformation parameter.
-In section \ref{sec:examples} we construct some examples and characterize their solutions, and in section \ref{Overview} we present some conclusions.
-Though this paper is self-contained, it is meant to be considered the second part of reference \cite{Quinzacara:2018kyn}, where the reader can find more details and references.
+In section \ref{sec:examples} we construct some examples and characterize their solutions and in section \ref{Overview} we present some conclusions.